liuzhch1/CS132-Software-Engineering/weekly_report/Team8Project1Week4.md

 DuanXin:
 assist the other two members to specify the requirement of the elevator,think about practical user cases.
 LiuZhicheng:
 think about user cases.
-Observe how the vending machine below the dormitory works.
-Find the design and working principle of the vending machine on the Internet.
+Go to the School of Life to experience a similar elevator.